Cryogenic Level Sensor: Selection Guide for LN2, LOX, LAr, LNG & LH2

 Updated: April 23, 2026

 Septic tanks, sewage holding tanks, and lift station wet wells are the dirtiest service for any level sensor.
 Solids settle on the bottom.
 Grease and FOG (fats, oils, grease) form a scum layer on top.
 Hydrogen sulfide attacks anything with brass or copper.
 Wash-water pumps cycle the level so fast that point switches chatter.
 The right sensor is rarely the cheapest — but the cheap sensor fails in 6 months and shuts down the lift pump on a Sunday night.
 This guide walks through which sensor type fits which wastewater application, the installation rules that keep them alive, and the maintenance pattern that operators actually follow.
+For sensor-by-application selection on buried tanks, our underground tank level indicator guide for fuel, water and septic tanks.

 Contents